ftc8620-wormgearwarriors/BeepBeep/README.md

 We want to use common parameters for the simulator and the physical robot
 1) Move the IMU config from the Params class to just be class variable
+ * Will alos need to update where logoFacingDirection & usbFacingDirection are used to not be in the PARAMS class.
-2) comment out or delete the PARAMS class
+2) comment out or delete the PARAMS class and the instantiation of PARAMS.
+ * Note if you have already changed any of the PARAMS be sure to update them in the ParamsMecanumDrive class.
-3) Instantiate PARAMS using the class shared with the simulator
+3) Instantiate PARAMS using the class shared with the simulator (see below)
+4) ParamsMecanumDrive  will be red, hover over it and import the class.

 ```java
 public class MecanumDrive implements Drive {